House Arrest in South Carolina

 What is House Arrest?

-Although house arrest can completely confine you to your residence, that isn’t always the case.
+Although house arrest can completely confine a person to their residence, that isn’t always the case.
 When the judge orders you to house arrest, there are specific guidelines that limit your freedom and mobility.

 These terms and conditions may include: